 - 12-step recovery

-In addition to substance abuse treatment, Red Oak Recovery offers mental health treatment.
+In addition to substance use treatment, Red Oak Recovery® offers mental health treatment.
 These programs include grief counseling and care for anxiety, depression, eating disorders, and trauma.
-We also offer adventure, cognitive behavioral, and nutritional therapies.
+We also offer adventure, cognitive-behavioral, and nutritional therapies.
 To make sure the transition goes smoothly, we provide life skills training to prepare you for life back at home as well.

 Don’t let cocaine ruin your life.
 Ask for help so that you can rebuild relationships and plan for a better future.
-Call 866-457-7590 now to begin your personal, life-changing journey today.
+Call 828.382.9699 now or contact us online to begin your personal, life-changing journey today.